Brokers Offer Predictions for Edwards Lifesciences Co.’s Q2 2021 Earnings (NYSE:EW)

 Edwards Lifesciences Co.
-(NYSE:EW) – Investment analysts at SVB Leerink increased their Q2 2021 earnings per share (EPS) estimates for shares of Edwards Lifesciences in a report issued on Tuesday, April 20th.
-SVB Leerink analyst D. Antalffy now expects that the medical research company will post earnings per share of $0.55 for the quarter, up from their previous forecast of $0.53.
-SVB Leerink also issued estimates for Edwards Lifesciences’ FY2021 earnings at $2.25 EPS, Q1 2022 earnings at $0.61 EPS, Q2 2022 earnings at $0.63 EPS, Q3 2022 earnings at $0.68 EPS and Q4 2022 earnings at $0.72 EPS.
+(NYSE:EW) – Investment analysts at Oppenheimer increased their Q2 2021 earnings per share (EPS) estimates for Edwards Lifesciences in a report released on Wednesday, April 21st.
+Oppenheimer analyst S. Kalia now anticipates that the medical research company will earn $0.50 per share for the quarter, up from their previous forecast of $0.48.

+EW has been the subject of a number of other research reports.
+Atlantic Securities assumed coverage on shares of Edwards Lifesciences in a report on Wednesday.
+They issued a “neutral” rating and a $85.00 price objective for the company.
+Wells Fargo & Company boosted their target price on shares of Edwards Lifesciences from $87.00 to $93.00 and gave the company an “equal weight” rating in a research report on Wednesday.
+Raymond James boosted their target price on shares of Edwards Lifesciences from $96.00 to $101.00 and gave the company an “outperform” rating in a research report on Wednesday.
+Canaccord Genuity upped their price objective on shares of Edwards Lifesciences from $94.00 to $103.00 and gave the stock a “buy” rating in a research report on Wednesday.
+Finally, Evercore ISI upgraded shares of Edwards Lifesciences from an “in-line” rating to an “outperform” rating in a research report on Monday, April 5th.
+Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and thirteen have given a buy rating to the company’s stock.
+Edwards Lifesciences currently has an average rating of “Hold” and an average target price of $93.09.

-Edwards Lifesciences (NYSE:EW) last announced its quarterly earnings results on Monday, April 19th.
-The medical research company reported $0.54 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.47 by $0.07.
-The business had revenue of $1.22 billion during the quarter, compared to the consensus estimate of $1.16 billion.
+Edwards Lifesciences (NYSE:EW) last posted its quarterly earnings data on Monday, April 19th.
+The medical research company reported $0.54 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.47 by $0.07.
+The firm had revenue of $1.22 billion during the quarter, compared to the consensus estimate of $1.16 billion.
 Edwards Lifesciences had a net margin of 18.18% and a return on equity of 29.00%.
-The business’s revenue was up 7.8% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.50 EPS.
+The business’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.50 EPS.

 Edwards Lifesciences Company Profile